 The first publication by ING Media, which features words by Brian Eno, Paolo Antonelli, Michael Hestletine, and many more, focusing on the complexity of ‘the built environment’.

-The book is split into two themes, Side A: Inspiration and Side B: Provocation – each given a front cover, flipping orientation in its middle, it intentionally obscures ‘start’ and ‘finish’ asking the reader instead to flick through and follow their interests.
-Somewhere between a magazine and a book, each article is uniquely designed to, fragmenting the book in a collection of individual units, bound by commonalities in typeface.
+The book is split into two themes, Side A: Inspiration and Side B: Provocation.
+Each is given a front cover, flipping orientation in the middle, it intentionally obscures ‘start’ and ‘finish’ asking the reader instead to flick through and follow their interests.
+Somewhere between a magazine and a book, each article is uniquely designed too, fragmenting the book in a collection of individual units, bound by commonalities in typeface.
 The result reflects the diverse perspectives of the writers.

 Lowrie produced the identity and stationery for independent fashion brand consultant Nix Tulloch.
 A bespoke typeface was created for the wordmark, taking inspiration from the notches found in pattern cutting when creating garments.
 This was further developed to a set of stationery that instead plays on the subtle details and textures found in high-end fabrics.

-Lowrie is responsible for upscale fitness studio Core Collective’s signage, print collateral and is a key advisor for its ongoing creative development, working closely with its leadership team and appointed architects.
+Lowrie is responsible for upscale fitness studio Core Collective’s signage and print collateral, and is a key advisor for its ongoing creative development, working closely with its leadership team and appointed architects.
 Multiple locations across London.